 5. Butternut Squash

 Butternut squash is used in a variety of recipes ranging from soups to pasta to fillings!
-They are highly nutritious and delicious fruit.

 6. Crookneck Squash